AdobeDocs/audience-manager.en/help/using/overview/data-security-and-privacy/data-privacy-requests.md

 ## Overview {#overview}

-This document provides an overview of the data privacy requests that you can send to Audience Manager through the [Privacy Service UI](https://gdprui.cloud.adobe.io/) and the **[!DNL Privacy Service API]**.
+This document provides an overview of the data privacy and opt-out requests that you can send to Audience Manager through the [Privacy Service UI](https://gdprui.cloud.adobe.io/) and the **[!DNL Privacy Service API]**.

 These tools allow you to send data privacy requests in compliance with GDPR and CCPA.